coronalabs/corona-docs/markdown/tutorial/basics/globals/index.markdown

 _G.timer = timer.performWithDelay( 1000, doSomething )
 ``````

-However, all this does is "trash" these internal Corona libraries, meaning you won't be able to play audio or use the `type()` function&nbsp;&mdash; and that timer isn't going to time anything!
+However, all this does is "trash" these internal CORONA_CORE_PRODUCT libraries, meaning you won't be able to play audio or use the `type()` function&nbsp;&mdash; and that timer isn't going to time anything!

 You may think that the solution is to simply avoid __those__ global names.
 Not so fast!
 The list output by the loop above indicates the libraries that you shouldn't overwrite today, based on an otherwise empty `main.lua` file.
-That list also assumes that you haven't <nobr>`require()`-d</nobr> any additional libraries or modules, whether they be Corona libraries like [physics][api.library.physics], your own modules, or <nobr>third-party</nobr> libraries/plugins.
+That list also assumes that you haven't <nobr>`require()`-d</nobr> any additional libraries or modules, whether they be CORONA_CORE_PRODUCT libraries like [physics][api.library.physics], your own modules, or <nobr>third-party</nobr> libraries/plugins.
 In addition, other things may slip into the global space that you're simply not aware of.

 <div class="docs-tip-outer docs-tip-color-alert">
 <div class="docs-tip-inner-left">